thuanpham582002/Iot-flutter/README.md

-# iot_dashboard
+#iot_dashboard

-Project for the IoT course at PTIT by Mr. Uy.
+Project for the IoT course at PTIT by Mr. Wow.

 ## Getting Started

-Dự án này sử dụng Flutter để làm UI, firebase Realtime Database để lưu trữ dữ liệu và ESP8266(Phần cứng) để nhận và gửi dữ liệu lên front-end thông qua MQTT.
+This project uses Flutter to make UI, firebase Realtime Database to store data and ESP8266(Part hard) to receive and send data to the front-end via MQTT.

 ## Setup

 ### Front-end

-- Cài đặt Flutter SDK
+- Install Flutter SDK
-- Cài đặt Android Studio
+- Install Android Studio
-- Cài đặt Android SDK
+- Install Android SDK
-- Cài đặt Dart và Flutter plugin cho Android Studio
+- Install Dart and Flutter plugins for Android Studio
-- Clone project này về mở bằng Android Studio
+- Clone this project and open it with Android Studio
-- Chạy lệnh `flutter pub get` để cài đặt các dependencies
+- Run `flutter pub get` command to install dependencies
-- Tiếp theo cần set up fire base: [Here](https://firebase.google.com/docs/database/flutter/start)
+- Next you need to set up fire base: [Here](https://firebase.google.com/docs/database/flutter/start)

 ### Hardware

-- Cài đặt Arduino IDE
+- Install Arduino IDE
-- Cài đặt các thư viện ần thiết trong thư mục embedded/lib
+- Install necessary libraries in the embedded/lib directory
-- Tạo một project mới trong Arduino IDE và dán code trong embedded/sketch_sketch_sep29a/sketch_sep29a.ino vào
+- Create a new project in Arduino IDE and paste the code in embedded/sketch_sketch_sep29a/sketch_sep29a.ino into
 - Done